Extraltodeus/Vector_Sculptor_ComfyUI/README.md

 "Conditioning (Average keep magnitude)" is a cheap slerp which does a weighted average with the conditionings and their magnitudes.

+"Conditioning (Slerp)" will do an actual slerp and might be preferable.

 ![image](https://github.com/Extraltodeus/Vector_Sculptor_ComfyUI/assets/15731540/89a6d968-717c-492e-a9b1-b360e54d1504)

 With an average we're losing ~alti~ magnitude.